 We do not have any employees, and all of our management, administrative and operating functions are performed by employees of EPCO, pursuant to the ASA.
-We reimburse EPCO for the allocated costs of its employees who perform operating functions for us and for costs related to its other management and administrative employees.
+We reimburse EPCO for the allocated costs of its employees who perform operating functions for us and for costs related to its other management and administrative employees (see Note 1).